 Dads do so much for us every day, so it’s only fitting that we set aside a day to celebrate them.
-With Father’s Day around the corner, it’s time to start thinking about what would make your dads feel special.
+With Father’s Day around the corner, it’s time to start thinking about ways to spend your Father’s Day and what would make your dads feel special.
 Treat your dad to a special activity this Father’s Day to make sure he knows how much he means to you.

 Host a Barbecue